arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 Edit the file in: /config/connection.js with your database-infos into 'Mysql' object or if you want to use an other adaptater like mongoDB, don't forget to change the adaptater used into /config/models.js and /config/env/production.js

+> !!!
+IMPORTANT SECURITY  REPLACEMENT !!!

+Edit the file in /config/session.js, and change the secret security key

 ## Usage

 ### Launch the server